Early-Onset Colorectal Cancer: Why Rates Are Rising in Adults Under 50

 How Can Young Adults Reduce Their Colorectal Cancer Risk?

 Modifiable lifestyle factors play a substantial role in colorectal cancer prevention.
-The World Cancer Research Fund estimates that approximately 54% of colorectal cancer cases could be prevented through diet, physical activity, and weight management.
+The World Cancer Research Fund estimates that approximately 47% of colorectal cancer cases could be prevented through diet, physical activity, and weight management.
 A diet rich in fruits, vegetables, whole grains, and legumes provides protective fiber that feeds beneficial gut bacteria and promotes butyrate production.
-The recommended daily fiber intake of 25-30 grams is associated with a 7% reduction in colorectal cancer risk per 10-gram increase.
+Higher dietary fiber intake is associated with a reduced colorectal cancer risk, with meta-analyses suggesting approximately a 7% reduction per 10-gram increase in daily fiber consumption.
 Conversely, processed meat consumption (bacon, sausage, hot dogs, deli meats) is classified as a Group 1 carcinogen by the International Agency for Research on Cancer (IARC), with each 50-gram daily serving increasing risk by approximately 18%.

 Alcohol consumption should be limited to no more than one drink per day for women and two for men, as even moderate drinking increases colorectal cancer risk, with risk rising proportionally with consumption.
 Smoking cessation is also important, as long-term smoking is associated with increased risk of colorectal adenomas and carcinomas.
 Aspirin use has been shown to reduce colorectal cancer risk in certain populations, and the USPSTF previously recommended low-dose aspirin for adults aged 50-59 with elevated cardiovascular risk, though updated guidelines have moderated this recommendation.
 Any decision about aspirin for cancer prevention should be discussed with a healthcare provider.